-The Mobile Application Developer writes reliable, maintainable software for Detroit Labs projects.
-The ability and preference to work together in teams to build, review, and learn from each other's code, estimate features, and fulfill on development commitments to successfully launch mobile software projects is essential.
-Should be excited to adapt to new technologies and discoveries and incorporate those into ongoing work.
-Creative and flexible.
-Experience with agile methodologies and incorporating them in a client services team environment very helpful.
+We're looking for a Mobile Application Developer to write reliable, maintainable software for Detroit Labs projects.
+We need developers who are able to work together in teams to build, review, and learn from each other's code, estimate features, and fulfill on development commitments to successfully launch software projects.
+Successful candidates for this role prefer working in a team setting to develop projects collaboratively.
+This person should be excited to adapt to new technologies and discoveries and incorporate those into ongoing work.
+Ideal candidates will also be creative and flexible.
+Experience with agile methodologies and incorporating them in a client services team environment is very helpful.

 - 2+ years developing and delivering projects in a professional software team.
 Native mobile development experience a bonus.

 - Self-managing and self-motivated, able to plan, prioritize, and accomplish tasks without micromanagement.

 - Experience with Objective-C, Swift, or Java and the iOS or Android standard libraries, or similar technologies.